ouster-lidar/ouster-sdk/docs/ros/index.rst

 The sample code include tools for publishing sensor data as standard ROS topics.
 Since ROS uses its own build system, it must be compiled separately from the rest of the sample code.

-The provided ROS code has been tested on ROS Kinetic, Melodic, and Noetic on Ubuntu 16.04, 18.04, and 20.04, respectively.
+The provided ROS code has been tested on ROS Melodic and Noetic (on Ubuntu 18.04 and 20.04 respectively).
 Use the `installation instructions <http://wiki.ros.org/ROS/Installation>`_ to get started with ROS on your platform.

 Building ROS Driver